Mavericks top Cavaliers 121-116 as Dirk closes on Wilt

+DALLAS (AP) — As they watched Dirk Nowitzki’s shooting heat up yet again, fans at the American Airlines Center thought they might be watching history Saturday night.

+Nowitzki will have to wait another game to reach his latest milestone, but his Dallas Mavericks got a much-needed win.

-DALLAS (AP) — Tim Hardaway Jr. scored 22 points, Dirk Nowitzki closed within three points of Wilt Chamberlain on the NBA scoring list and the Dallas Mavericks ended a seven-game losing streak with a 121-116 victory over the Cleveland Cavaliers on Saturday night.
+Tim Hardaway Jr. scored 22 points, Nowitzki closed within three points of Wilt Chamberlain on the NBA scoring list and the Mavericks ended a seven-game losing streak with a 121-116 victory over the Cleveland Cavaliers.

-Nowitzki got hot early in the fourth quarter and finished with 14 points to bring him to the cusp of Chamberlain for sixth place on the career scoring list.
+Entering the fourth quarter with just four points, Nowitzki scored 10 in the first five minutes of the period to bring himself to the cusp of Chamberlain for sixth place on the career scoring list.

+Nowitzki hit a turnaround jumper, a 3-pointer, two free throws and then another from long range with 7:15 left in the game.
+With the crowd buzzing on every Mavericks possession in the final minutes, Nowitzki missed his final five shots before leaving to a standing ovation in the final seconds.

+“I was going for it there,” Nowitzki said.
+“I just didn’t have another hot hand down the stretch.”

 He has another home game on Monday before the team leaves on a three-game road trip.

-The Mavericks ended a seven-game losing streak and won for just the second time in 14 games.

-Nowitzki entered the fourth with just four points, but hit a turnaround jumper, a 3-pointer, two free throws and then another from long range with 7:15 left in the game.

-With the crowd buzzing on every Mavericks possession in the final minutes, Nowitzki missed his next two shots and then came out with 5:12 remaining.
-He came back two minutes later and missed three more times before coming out for good to a standing ovation in the final seconds.
+Nowitzki was one of seven Mavericks in double figures, helping to offset leading scorer Luka Doncic’s absence due to a right knee contusion.

-With leading scorer Luka Doncic out with a right knee contusion, Hardaway led a balanced Dallas attack with seven Mavs scoring in double figures.
-Maxi Kleber had 18, and Jalen Brunson and Dwight Powell 16 apiece.
+Maxi Kleber had 18 points and a career-high 12 rebounds for Dallas, and Jalen Brunson and Dwight Powell had 16 points apiece.

-Collin Sexton scored 28 for the Cavaliers, the rookie’s fifth straight game above 20.
+Collin Sexton scored 28 for the Cavaliers.
 Kevin Love and Cedi Osman each had 22 for Cleveland, which has lost three in a row.

-Trey Burke hit a 3-pointer and a driving layup as part of a 7-0 run early in the second quarter to give Dallas a 43-30 lead.
-Burke’s college teammate Hardaway hit a turnaround jumper and Dorian Finney-Smith dunked to extend the Mavericks’ lead to 55-35.
-Dallas hadn’t led by that many points in a game since Jan.
-30.
+Cleveland’s last lead came at 10-9 midway through the first quarter, and the Mavericks led by as many as 21 in the second half before the Cavaliers made a run late to make the final score closer.

+“I think we took a huge step back defensively,” Love said.
+“We’ve been looking at film, but when we’re not scoring that ball it’s almost like we’re giving up on the defensive end.”

 TIP-INS